ghc/ghc/README.md

 `vanilla` way, which speeds up builds by 3-4x.
 Build flavours are documented [here](https://github.com/snowleopard/hadrian/blob/master/doc/flavours.md).

+* `--freeze1`: freeze Stage1 GHC, i.e. do not rebuild it even if some of its source files are out-of-date.
+This allows to significantly reduce the rebuild time when you are working on a feature that affects both Stage1 and Stage2 compilers, but may lead to incorrect build results.
+To unfreeze Stage1 GHC simply drop the `--freeze1` flag and Hadrian will rebuild all out-of-date files.

 * `--haddock`: build Haddock documentation.

 * `--integer-simple`: build GHC using the `integer-simple` integer library (instead